 While in Guilin, you also definitely don’t want to miss chowing down on a bowl of mifen, a delicious local dish made of rice noodles and spicy and sour toppings.

 Where?
 Guilin is a prefecture-level city in the northeast of China’s Guangxi Zhuang Autonomous Region.
 It is situated on the west bank of the Li River and borders Hunan to the north.

 So, what are you waiting for?

-China, amazing and mysterious, should be on everyone’s travel list.
-The myriad unique and diverse experiences that await travelers to the Middle Kingdom will make this one of the most unforgettable trips of your life.
+China, amazing and diverse, should be on everyone’s travel list.
+The myriad unique experiences that await travelers to the Middle Kingdom will make this one of the most unforgettable trips of your life.
 Pack your bags and hit the road today!

 Best Places to Visit in China: Vocabulary